 Top 51 - 100 in the world for Accounting and Finance - 2017 QS World University Rankings by Subject.

-Past participants report that level of academic challenge at ESSEC is generally similar or moderately less difficult than Tulane.
+Some past participants report that level of academic challenge at ESSEC is higher than Tulane.
+Others report that it is generally similar or moderately less difficult than Tulane.

 Freeman students at ESSEC enroll in classes with 3rd and 4th year undergraduates and have a choice of business classes taught in French and/or English.
 It is possible to take a study program taught entirely in English -- between 60 and 70 percent of courses at ESSEC are taught in English.
 As an internationally-focused institution, ESSEC values the cultural diversity which exchange students bring to its program.